 Wiltshire Ladies’ Golf Association was formed in 1910, so female golfers in the county were well ahead of their male counterparts when it came to collectively promoting the game just over a century ago.

-The Manor House and its near neighbour Bowood Golf & Country Club are the premier golf courses in Wiltshire and these two modern 1990s layouts are supported by some fabulous old fashioned courses which predate them by more than 100 years.
+The Manor House and its near neighbour Bowood Golf & Country Club vie for the top spot in Wiltshire and these two modern 1990s layouts are supported by some fabulous old fashioned courses which predate them by more than 100 years.
 Kingsdown Golf Club is a fine example of Wiltshire's quality; founded in 1880, this is the oldest club in Wiltshire and the second oldest in the West Country behind Royal North Devon.

-Our Wiltshire Best in County golf course rankings were updated in 2015.
-Click here to read the story.
+Our Wiltshire Best in County golf course rankings were updated in 2019.
+Click the link to read the story.